In this Squarespace ecommerce review, we'll cover:

 Squarespace has a unique integration with point of sale giant Square.
 The two companies have worked to integrate Square's in-person point of sale expertise into Squarespace's ecommerce platform — allowing you to track real life sales and online sales seamlessly.
 This means that you won't have to worry about setting up a separate point of sale system.

 You'll need to be on one of Squarespace's Online Stores plans and have a Square account to access the system — neither of which will take too long to set up.
 You'll also need a Square card reader but, again, these are easy to get hold of.
 At the moment, the Square-and-Squarespace integration is only available in the US to users with iPhone devices.
-However, the two companies should be rolling it out to more users fairly soon.
+Android and iPad support .

 “We’ve used Squarespace for many different projects over the years, because it’s an efficient tool for creating really beautiful sites,” says Josh Rubin, founder of COOL HUNTING.